Post-Doctoral Fellowships and Research: Application Guidelines

 Links to the relevant website, current, and past deadlines are listed below.
 Past deadlines show roughly when the next deadline for the programme is likely to be, but do check the website for details.

-British Academy International Fellowships 2025
+British Academy International Fellowships 2025 (now closed)

 The BAIF are 2-year awards intended for non-UK researchers with no more than seven years active full-time postdoctoral experience at the time of application who wish to conduct research in the UK.
 For those applying without a PhD, all requirements for the PhD must have been completed (including viva) before the fellowship starts.
 The aim of programme is to attract and retain emerging international early career talent in the UK and build a globally connected, mobile research and innovation workforce.